India’s government had presented its new Australia Economic Strategy in December 2020.

 Massive modernization work is currently underway.
 The mining industry, which is mostly held by the government, is gradually opening up to private enterprise, notably through my auctions.
 To encourage private enterprises to enter India’s mining industry, the government is removing several restrictions and amending rules.

 Increased collaboration with METS suppliers is now being driven by private activities.
-There is a broad belief that METS companies, including those based in other countries, can assist in improving efficiency, safety, and profitability.
+There is a broad belief that METS companies, including those based in other countries, can assist in improving efficiency, safety, and profitability. - Significant breakthroughs open up new possibilities.

 The paths are endless through the guaranteed sources of possibilities of the new economic forum which is chained to be in this endless regard of being the most Increased private sector participation will result in a fundamental shift in India’s METS procurement process.